 Survey: Chances Are, Your Employees Aren’t Reading Your Emails

-If you’ve ever felt like no matter how well you word corporate emails you just can’t get the message across, there’s a good reason for that: new workplace communication statistics show 60.8% of respondents ignore emails in the workplace.
+Ever feel like no matter how well you word corporate emails, you just can’t get the message across?
+There’s a good reason for that: new workplace communication statistics show 60.8% of respondents ignore emails in the workplace.

-Most employees feel overwhelmed by their email inbox at some point in their careers, but as an HR professional, this presents a particularly tricky situation.
-It’s hard to help improve employee work satisfaction and workplace culture if your main way of contacting your staff is through email — something that burdens people to the point they don’t want to check it.
+Most employees feel overwhelmed by their email inbox at some point in their careers.
+As an HR professional, this presents a particularly tricky situation.
+It’s hard to improve employee work satisfaction and workplace culture if your main way of contacting your staff is through email — something that burdens people to the point they don’t want to check it.

 Key Findings on Email in the Workplace